 Competition Day (Friday, Nov.
 15, 8:00 AM - 6:00 PM at the DoubleTree Center City)

 This is the time to roll up your sleeves and get to work.
 Teams break into groups to brainstorm their problem statements.
 Subject matter experts are on hand to guide and mentor the teams as they work through their ideas.
 Food will be provided throughout the day.

 The pitch is the highlight of the competition and the teams’ chance to convince the judges their solution is the most innovative.
 The pitch is a short, 10-minute presentation where students have the flexibility to use whatever tools they choose to share their solution.
 Similar to the consulting industry, the work culminates in the power of the solution and the delivery.

 Following the judging, an informal networking event gives participants a chance to celebrate the excitement of the day and the opportunity to further discuss ideas with the industry partners and judges.
-To see a draft agenda click here.
+To see a draft agenda and sample problems, click here.

 HOW DO I APPLY?

-Complete the short application.
+Complete the short application here by October 11th.
 In addition to some basic information that will help us create strong-multidisciplinary teams, you’ll also be given the opportunity to list other applicants who you wish to potentially have added to your team.
 For questions, email email@example.com.